Airbnb has been around since 2008, but its recent rise in popularity over the last…

 While the FDA now has the authority to regulate ENDS, this doesn’t make these devices safe.
 Further, oversight of e-cigarettes means understanding the science of how the ingredients of the juices interact, as well as how they react to being heated.

-The difference between e-cigarettes and cigarettes
+The major difference between e-cigarettes and traditional cigarettes

 For decades, American health officials saw a decline in tobacco product use.
 However, with the advent of e-cigarettes and pod-based products like JUUL, tobacco use has seen a rapid resurgence in children and young adults.
 E-cigarettes and cigarettes are two totally different products and as such cannot be regulated the same way.
 E-cigarettes are powered by a battery and deliver nicotine through a liquid (juice) that vaporizes once heated.
 To this day, there is no standard for the chemicals that can or should be used in these devices.